mapkuff/web-thumbnailer/README.md

              </dependency>
          </dependencies>

+# Usage -> Image Serving
+Assume that you have
+- `example.com` as your host name.
+- `/sampleApp` as your contextPath.
+- `/images` as a Web-Thumbnailator baseUrl.
+- `crop_500x500` as your filter name to crop image to 500x500
+- `/my/image/id/sample.jpg` as your imageId

+then the url to serve the image which will be cropped to 500 x 500 would be `http://example.com/sampleApp/images/crop_500x500/my/image/id/sample.jpg`

 # Configuration -> Spring
 1. Define spring configuration including web-thumbnailer configuration tag and define bean of type `io.prime.web.thumbnailator.filter.ThumbnailatorFilterSource`